(to)scale is a creative studio and platform helping emerging creatives thrive and brands communicate with simple storytelling

 Graduate Showcase

-For the Festival of the Future, we shone spotlight on 5 inter-disciplinary creatives from under-represented backgrounds who showcased their architectural work alongside a self-curated ‘desk’ which gave viewers an insight into their creative process and interests.
+For the Festival of the Future curated by Beyond the Box and hosted at the RIBA, we shone the spotlight on 5 inter-disciplinary creatives from under-represented backgrounds who showcased their architectural and design work alongside a self-curated ‘desk’ which gave viewers an insight into their creative process and interests.
+This project was in an effort to highlight emerging talents and invite industry professionals for a night of inspiring conversation and networking.

 See project